syncfusion-content/js-api-docs/api/js/ejKanban.md

 ### swimlaneSettings.headers.text `string`
 {:#members:swimlanesettings-headers-text}

-Gets or sets an object that indicates to render the Kanban with specified swim lane header text.
+Gets or sets a value that indicates to render the Kanban with specified swimlane header text.

 #### Default Value: